-It started when Minneapolis Police say they pulled over Mr. Terrance Franklin “during a routine traffic stop” near the 2700 block of Lyndale Avenue South around 3 p.m.
-Police say Mr. Franklin got out of the car and ran.
-They apparently chased Mr. Franklin, 22, to a house at 2717 Bryant Avenue South police say he “broke into.”
+It started when Minneapolis Police said they pulled over Mr. Terrance Franklin “during a routine traffic stop” near the 2700 block of Lyndale Avenue South around 3 p.m.
+Police said Mr. Franklin got out of the car and ran.
+They apparently chased Mr. Franklin, 22, to a house at 2717 Bryant Avenue South, that police say he “broke into.”
 Citypages.com reported that the home belongs to a Minnesota Public Radio employee.
-All the public knows for certain as to what happened inside the home is that Mr. Franklin first had to try and fight off a dog police ordered to attack him, then was shot dead.
+All the public knows for certain as to what happened inside the home is that Mr. Franklin first tried to fight off a dog police ordered to attack him, then was shot dead.

 **UPDATED MAY 22, 2013: IS THAT TERRANCE FRANKLIN SCREAMING FOR HIS LIFE AT :18 and :26 SECONDS?
-We can’t say for sure, but thanks to OP-NAT EYE readers, we have found video seconds after shots were fired, right in front of the home Mr. Franklin was murdered, according to the video description.
-If the shots happened, than the screams happened (if that is in fact Mr. Franklin), than its clear he was simply trying his best to fight for his life, while only semi-conscious, against five cops who shot themselves, and an attacking dog.
+We can’t say for sure, but thanks to OP-NAT EYE readers, we have found video that was apparently recorded seconds after shots were fired, right in front of the home Mr. Franklin was murdered, according to the video description.
+If the shots happened, then the screams happened (if that is in fact Mr. Franklin), then its clear he was simply trying his best to fight for his life, while only semi-conscious, against cops who shot themselves (more on this below), and an attacking dog.

-The two cops involved, Michael Meath and Ricardo Muro – the only two people inside who had guns – were both shot as well.
+The two cops involved, Michael Meath and Ricardo Muro – the only armed people inside – were shot as well.
 Police say Mr. Franklin “struggled” with them and “tried to grab their guns” which is why they were shot in their legs, according to KSTP 5 Eyewitness News.
-But the more likely, common-sense explanation (since the only thing the public will ever hear is the tale police will ultimately tell) is that the cops recklessly shot each other as they competed for the kill shot on Mr. Franklin.
+But the more likely, common-sense explanation, since the only thing the public will ever hear is the tale police will ultimately tell, is that the cops recklessly shot each other as they competed for the kill shot on Mr. Franklin.

 The Pioneer Press, a state-run media outlet owned by MediaNews Group in Denver, has falsely and deliberately misquoted Mr. Franklin’s girlfriend, Anquanette Hollman.
 It reported that Hollman, who was with Mr. Franklin when he was pulled over, said her boyfriend was carrying a gun.
-Several other media outlets have repeated the false quote, which is standard protocol to attempt justifying the murder.
+Several other media outlets have repeated the false quote, which is standard protocol to attempt justifying murder by cops.
 Several Facebook posts from local residents and friends of the family confirm that the Pioneer Press is lying for the police.
-Mr. Franklin’s uncle, Willie Walton, told KARE 11 in Minneapolis, that his nephew did not carry guns (and even if he was, Americans have the right to do so).
+Mr. Franklin’s uncle, Willie Walton, told KARE 11 in Minneapolis, that his nephew did not carry guns (and even if he was carrying, Americans have the right to do so).